themuffinator/muffmode/README.md

 - Server-side player configs, stats, Elo, ranked matches, Elo team balancing (WIP)
 - Gladiator bots
 - Menu overhaul, adding voting, full admin controls, mymap, player config
+- Quake II Santuary community for testing.
+A shout out particularly to Sata, TurboPtys_drk and Jobe for their help.

 ## Credits:
 - The Stingy Hat Games YouTube channel for their excellent modding tutorial, without it I would never be able to compile the damned source!